edgegamers/Map-Cycle/readme.md

 - ModuleAuthor: NANOR
 - ModuleVersion: 0.0.1

-## License
-This project is licensed under [Specify License Name].
-The LICENSE file contains more detailed information.

 ## Support
 For assistance, please raise an issue on the GitHub repository of the project.